Meet the WFI Alumni

 After spending a couple of years traveling around the world selling wood products, Alex recently spent 12 months working in the forest (logging, selling and buying timber).
 Alex is currently the Operation Director for Battistella Ind. e Com.
 Ltda in Rio Negrhinho, Brazil.
 During his Fellowship in 1994-1995, Alexandre authored the “Brazil Country Report” and participated in a Weyerhaeuser training program.

-Kati spent her six-month fellowship at WFI researching the discourse that led to the adoption and implementation of the Northwest Forest Plan.
+Kati spent her six-month fellowship at WFI in 2009 researching the discourse that led to the adoption and implementation of the Northwest Forest Plan.
 The focus of her study was on the course of scientific debate amongst policy advisors, biological scientists, and communities impacted by the plan.
 She also looked at external factors influencing the creation of this management plan such as funding, political requirements, and public expectations and how all these affected the scientific discourse.

 During her Fellowship in 2007-2008, Mariane conducted a trade study on Brazilian moulding and millwork.
 Since 2011 she has worked for KLABIN S/A in Parana State, Brazil where she is responsible for forest protection, pest and disease monitoring and environmental zoning.
 KLABIN S/A is the largest paper company in Brazil.